pingooio/pingoo/README.md

 ## Updates

-Subscribe to the blog by RSS or email to get weekly / monthly updates: [https://kerkour.com/subscribe](https://kerkour.com/subscribe).
+[Click Here](https://kerkour.com/blog) to visit the blog and [subscribe](https://kerkour.com/subscribe) by RSS or email to get weekly / monthly updates.
 No spam ever, only technical deep dives.

 ## Contributing